Woodland Creation – Native Low-density Broadleaves

 - applications that will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network.
-You must be within the 'Primary Zone' of the native woodland habitat network which is identified on the 'Native Woodland Habitat Network' map on the Forestry Commission Scotland Map Viewer (see Forestry Grant Scheme 2014–2020 Target Areas folder)
+You must be within the ‘Primary Zone’ of the native woodland habitat network which is identified on the ‘Native Woodland Habitat Network’ map on the Scottish Forestry Map Viewer (see Forestry Grant Scheme Target and Eligibility Areas folder)

 Scale of delivery

 1 POINT – for applications between 0.25 hectares and 0.99 hectares.

 3 POINTS – for applications between 1 hectare and 1.99 hectares.

 5 POINTS – for applications above 2 hectares.

 1 POINT – for applications that meet the minimum stocking density eligibility criteria for this option, which is: